mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 #### With Dropdown Enabled

-Certain column configurations will display a dropdown when editing the contents of a cell.
+Some column configurations will display a dropdown when editing the contents of a cell.
 For example, a column with a single-column foreign key constraint will show a record selector dropdown when in edit mode.

 In the case of cells with dropdown enabled, consider the following:

-- If no record is selected the cell content should be `NULL`
+- If no record is selected, the cell content should be `NULL`.
-- To set content of the cell as `NULL` the user can press the `delete` key while the cell is in `select mode`.
+- To set the cell's content as `NULL`, the user can press the `delete` key while the cell is in `select mode`.
-- To set content of the cell as `NULL` the user can deselect a selected record from the record selector, by clicking on a selected item and then closing the dropdown.
+- To set the cell's content as `NULL`, the user can deselect a selected record from the record selector by clicking on a selected item and then closing the dropdown.

 ## Related Discussions